Parade Media: Athlon Sports

 Athlon is best known for publishing preseason single-title sports annuals on professional and college sports.
 The annuals are sold at newsstands in the U.S., Canada, Mexico, and Europe.
 It is the U.S.'s largest publisher of sports annuals, ranking Number 1 in retail sales dollars and magazines sold.

-Athlon's 15 sports magazines include Athlon Sports monthly, Pro Football, Fantasy Football, National College Football, Southeastern Football, Atlantic Coast Football, Big Ten Football, Big 12 Football, Big East Football, Pac-10 Football, Baseball, College Basketball, Pro Basketball, Racing and Golf.
+Athlon's 15 sports magazines include Athlon Sports Monthly, Pro Football, Fantasy Football, National College Football, Southeastern Football, Atlantic Coast Football, Big Ten Football, Big 12 Football, Big East Football, Pac-10 Football, Baseball, College Basketball, Pro Basketball, Racing and Golf.
 Athlon's digital properties include AthlonSports.com, which has daily coverage of the sports it covers.

 On October 1, 2022, it was announced that Athlon Sports would be discontinuing its special magazines due to its merger with Sports Illustrated.
-The new special magazines will be released under the Sports Illustrated manner.
+The new special magazines will be released in the Sports Illustrated manner.
+The merger was undone in 2024 with Sports Illustrated owner Authentic Brands Group revoking The Arena Group's license to use the Sports Illustrated brand and transferring it to Minute Media; The Arena Group's sports content, which was being published under the SI banner at the time, moved to a revived Athlon Sports website.

 History

 In February 2006, it acquired Grogans Sports Information Inc., a fantasy sports publisher based in Littleton, Colorado, that publishes Grogans Fantasy Football Analyst in-season scouting reports.

-In June 2010, Athlon Sports Communications appointed Anthony Flaccavento publisher for Athlon Sports magazine.
+In June 2010, Athlon Sports Communications appointed Anthony Flaccavento as publisher for Athlon Sports magazine.
 Athlon Sports is a monthly publication that launched in October 2010.
-Athlon Sports began with a circulation of seven million, and grew to nine million in 2011.
+Athlon Sports began with a circulation of seven million and grew to nine million in 2011.

 In 2013, Athlon acquired the print rights to three magazines distributed as newspaper inserts: American Profile, Relish, and Spry.
-Athlon did not acquire the associated websites and later launched the companion website Community Table.
+Athlon did not develop the associated websites and later launched the companion website Community Table.
 In 2014, Athlon acquired Parade from Advance Publications.

 In 2016, Athlon acquired the titles of Harris Publications, which had been shut down.

-Athlon Sports as well as Tom James co, an affiliated company have been accused of racism by several employees who complain of an extremely religious, right wing and racist atmosphere.
+Athlon Sports, as well as Tom James Co, an affiliated company, have been accused of racism by several employees who complain of an extremely religious, right-wing and racist atmosphere.

+In August 2023, Manoj Bhargava announced that he would be merging his Bridge Media Networks (the owner of NewsNet) with The Arena Group, bringing Parade Media under his majority control.